rjbultitude/theconditionalorchestra/README.md

 ##Plans

-Update Forecastio.js to darksky.js

 Change longNote depending on temperature conditions

 Consider swapping organDist for a guitar

-Consider swapping brass stab sound for piano and slowing it down
+Consider swapping brass stab sound for harp and slowing it down

-Consider reflow of program flow so that either:
- * The maximum number of octaves for _all_ sounds is determined and then one master array used for all
+Consider reflow of program flow so that the maximum number of octaves for _all_ sounds is determined and then one master array used for all (this is on `feature/webworker`)
-* Create a web worker thread for the creation of each all notes array

 Modulate padSounds volume/rate/pan for windy conditions

-Don't use the padSounds callback for conditions which use the interval scales for chords

 Consider using `dew point` as another data input